guardian/scrooge-extras/README.md

 ## Unsupported features (PRs  welcomed!)

  - Thrift services.
 By lack of time, it's a matter of implementing it.
+ - Thrift annotations.
+Similarly by lack of time.
  - Thrift's `typedef`s will work as expected, however they really should match Typescript's type aliasing feature.
 I was unable to declare type aliases as in the backend of the scrooge compiler that information is missing.
  - Keyword protection isn't implemented as I haven't found any case where it was necessary yet.